wtsi-hgi/bdist/README.md

 ### Lazy Mode

-By default, the values to the `-c` and `--fofn` flags are checked: commands are checked to see if they're valid commands or shell builtins;
-while each file in the FOFN will be checked to see if it actually is a file.
+By default, the values for the command (or `-c` flag) and `--fofn` flag are checked: commands are checked to see if they're valid commands or shell builtins; while each file in the FOFN will be checked to see if it actually is a file.
 The purpose of this is to fail early, before submitting potentially erroneous jobs to your cluster.

 However, a command on your cluster's workers may not be available on the dispatch node and a large FOFN will take time to check through, at the